 When you call for service can also affect the price.
 An emergency call in the middle of a cold snap on a weekend will naturally cost more than a scheduled appointment during regular business hours.
 If your furnace can be safely turned off and the issue isn't urgent, waiting for a weekday appointment is a simple way to save some money.
 Our membership plan offers benefits like priority service, which can be a huge relief when you need help fast without the premium price tag.

-Need for Additional Parts or Repairs
+Additional Parts and Repairs

 Sometimes, the fan motor isn't the only part that needs attention.
 A failing motor can be a symptom of another issue, or its failure can damage other components.
 For instance, a bad capacitor might need to be replaced along with a PSC motor, or a control module might have failed on an ECM motor.
 If the motor failed because of a severely clogged air filter, there could be other strain-related issues within the system.
 A thorough diagnosis will identify any additional repairs needed to get your system running safely and reliably.